 We have neither engaged in any operations nor generated any revenues to date.
 Our only activities since inception have been organizational activities and those necessary to prepare for this offering.
 Following this offering, we will not generate any operating revenues until after completion of our initial business combination.
 We will generate non-operating income in the form of interest income on cash and cash equivalents after this offering.
-There has been no significant change in our financial or trading position and no material adverse change has occurred since the date of our audited financial statements.
 After this offering, we expect to incur increased expenses as a result of being a public company (for legal, financial reporting, accounting and auditing compliance), as well as for due diligence expenses.
 We expect our expenses to increase substantially after the closing of this offering.